 (3-0) 3 credits.
 Prerequisites: CHEM 114 or permission of instructor.
 Applications of fundamental physical and chemical principles in the examination of solution phase behavior of organic and inorganic substances in Environmental Engineering systems.
 Analytical and computer solutions are performed.
-Students enrolling in ENVE 521 will be held to a higher standard than those enrolling in ENVE 421.
-This course is crosslisted with CEE 421/521.
+Students enrolled in ENVE 521 will be held to a higher standard than those enrolled in ENVE 421.
+This course is cross-listed with CEE 421/521.